Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 optional dependencies, and troubleshooting.

 ## Minimal Use

+Use `mesolve_2D` for symbolic Lindblad models and `odesolve_2D` for symbolic ODE systems in your own Python code.
+The accompanying examples demonstrate these APIs through working code; the benchmarks report numerical accuracy and performance, including comparisons with other solvers.

 Supply the model, time grid, and sweep axes; optional settings use defaults.
 Initial-state and output options can be changed as needed.
 See the [API reference](https://github.com/Olegiv95/Gpu-Quantum-Interferometry-Solver/blob/develop/GQIS_API.md) for all arguments and defaults.